 Vaccinations are a necessary part of pet ownership and have saved countless lives.
 But like any medical treatment, they do come with their risks.
 A common question that cat owners ask is:

 Is it normal for a cat to develop a lump under the skin after a vaccination?

-The short answer is yes, a small (pea sized), mobile, firm, painless lump at the injection site can occur.
-This is caused by a "granuloma", which is a collection of immune cells.
+The short answer is yes, a small, mobile, firm, painless lump at the injection site can develop which is a granuloma, a collection of immune cells.
 Most of the time, this lump will go away within a few weeks.
 Warm compresses can help to resolve these lumps.

-What should you do if you notice a lump under your cat's skin after a vaccination:
+What should you do if you notice a lump under your cat’s skin: